 Partner, Richard Thomas, commented,

-“The last 4 months has seen significant changes across business across the world.
+“The last 4 months have seen significant changes across business across the world.
 The pandemic has caused many problems for business but opportunities too and it is great to be working with businesses who are seizing those opportunities.

 We’re so proud to have such strong partnerships with our clients and know these relationships have been imperative through these difficult times.
 We continue to provide outstanding service to ensure our clients stay strong, positive and heard through this ongoing unsettling period.”